rachelnadia/week-six/journal.md

 I then opened RStudio to use OCR to get a text file for each column.
 I proceeded to copy these text outputs into their own folder called input within a tmt folder.

 I ran this input throguh the Topic Modelling Tool.
 With my results, I continuously went back and forth between the .cvs and the .html output.
 This process was time consuming and depending on howw much time I had to work on the project, I know I could have done a more in depth analysis of the topics.
+A shown in Moravec’s work, going back and forth is crucial to analyzing the questions before you even come to an answer.
+This process is very time consuming; she mentioned at the beginning of her post that she has ultimately been studying for 20 years.
 In the end, I decided on three topics that I was going to analyze in greater depth.
 I will talk about those results below.

 Using my text file results from running an OCR, I copied the output text into an excel file to create a corpus of the columns.
 To each row I added the date and the title of the newspaper (Globe and Mail).
 I uploaded this text corpus to Voyant for a more visual analysis.
 In Voyant, I added many words to the stop list to weed out the jibberish of the unrecognizable words frm the OCR.
 I mostly made reference to the word cloud which I will talk about more below.